Cancel anytime

 Major Acquisitions

-- Strategic Rationale: Expanded Select Medical's occupational health service offerings.
+- Strategic Rationale: Expanded Select Medical's occupational health services through Concentra.

 Growth Trajectory and Initiatives

-Historical Growth: Select Medical has grown both organically and through acquisitions over the years.
+Historical Growth: Select Medical has grown through acquisitions and organic expansion, focusing on its core business segments.

 Summary